Explore Namibia 2019

 Namibian Adventure Overview

-This Namibia Photography Tour is a 13 night, 12 day road trip that will journey through amazingly diverse landscapes.
+This Namibia Photography Tour 2019 is a 14 night, 13 day road trip that will journey through amazingly diverse landscapes.
 We will visit a ghost town where buildings are being reclaimed by the desert, the world’s tallest sand dunes, eerily beautiful dead trees parched in a white clay pan and many more sights along the way.